Chart Color Schemes

 Mount Macedon is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Macedon's dwelling structures, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Mount Macedon's dwellings, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
 Home ownership in Mount Macedon stood at 45.6%, with mortgaged dwellings at 47.8% and rented ones at 6.6%.
-The median monthly mortgage repayment was $2,604, surpassing Melbourne metro's average of $2,000.
-The median weekly rent was recorded at $330, lower than Melbourne metro's $390.
-Nationally, Mount Macedon's mortgage repayments were higher than the Australian average of $1,863, while rents were below the national figure of $375.
+The median monthly mortgage repayment was $2,604, higher than Melbourne metro's $2,000.
+Weekly rent median was $330, lower than Melbourne metro's $390.
+Nationally, Mount Macedon's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing